kmjones1979/scaffold-eth-2-solidity/README.md

 This toolkit is designed to teach you the concepts of solidity using Scaffold-ETH 2.
 Curriculum is based on the amazing content from Smart Contract Programer.

-# 🚩 Challenge #2: Events
+# 🚩 Challenge #3: The Graph

 In this challenge you will learn about the following concepts:
-- Events
-- useScaffoldEventHistory hook
-- useScaffoldEventSubscriber hook
+- The Graph

 ## Checkpoint 0: 📦 Environment 📚